Marker Logo

 Topics.
 This historical marker is listed in these topic lists: CommunicationsGovernment & PoliticsLaw Enforcement.
 A significant historical year for this entry is 1819.

 Location.
 39° 28.549′ N, 86° 3.641′ W. Marker is in Franklin, Indiana, in Johnson County.
 It is in Franklin Township.
-Marker can be reached from the intersection of West South Street and Ninevah Street, on the right when traveling west.
+It can be reached from the intersection of West South Street and Ninevah Street, on the right when traveling west.
 Marker is in Franklin Greenlawn Cemetery.
 Touch for map.
 Marker is at or near this postal address: 100 W South St, Franklin IN 46131, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-George King – 1782-1868 (within shouting distance of this marker); Johnson County Revolutionary War Memorial
+At least 8 other markers are within walking distance of this marker: George King – 1782-1868 (within shouting distance of this marker); Johnson County Revolutionary War Memorial

 Paid Advertisement